big-wisdom/Endeavor/README.md

 ## Ecosystem
 Eventually, this app will contain much of the central data for other important applications.
 For example, this app will contain the info for exactly how much time you plan to spend working for the next month.
 That data, combined with your hourly rate contains the income half of your budget.
 These two apps will need to be deeply linked.

+I believe this means that I will need to use a router?

 ## 15 minutes
 I always envision this plan of building it little bits at a time so that over the course of the next two years it comes together.
 But I only ever put 15 minutes toward it and then start fresh again.